 Report list

 This tab shows a list of reports that are ready for you to download.
-If you choose to subscribe to a report when scheduling one, then you'll also get an email that notifies you when the report is ready for you to download.
+You can subscribe to a report when scheduling one, you get an email notification when the report is ready to download.

 When the report is generating, the status column changes to “In Progress”.
 When the report is ready to download, the status column changes to “Complete”.
 Your report may take up to 24 hours to generate, depending on the size of the report and how many reports are queued.
-Generated reports will show up in the Report list tab.
+Generated reports are available in the Report list tab.

 You can only have a maximum of 50 reports in this list.
 Once you reach that limit, delete some reports to generate new reports again.